raoulmoise/devops-homelab/k3s-cluster/k3s-workers/worker1/README.md

 # ☸️ k3s Worker Node – worker1

-This node is part of the k3s cluster.
+This node is part of the k3s cluster and will represent the **monitoring** node for my homelab.
 It was joined to the master node using the **node token** from the server.

 ---
 ## Join Command Used